BackSpaceTech/lightning-eam/README.md

 - Write a public post on LinkedIn, Facebook and Google+.
 - Tweet on Twitter
 - Promote the benefits to industry organisations.
+- Start a blog at WordPress.com to help people with tutorials on Lightning.

 #### Software Development

 The amount of code behind Lightning is huge and any help from experienced developers will be encouraged.
-Contact us through GitHub if you would like to help with pull requests.
+Contact us at info@backspace.technology if you would like to help with pull requests.

 #### Testing and Bug Reporting